In my experience some of the triggers for coughing have included:

 Within the website are various applications that I may prescribe depending on the symptoms.

-This therapeutic applications in this first list can be used safely without a prescription.
+The therapeutic applications in this first list can be used safely without a prescription.
 Though of course always use care and common sense.
 They can be used at the first sign of a tickle in the throat or chest and continued if symptoms progress.

 - Herbal Teas